ox-runtime/ox-driver-example/README.md

 # ox-driver-example

+**WORK-IN-PROGRESS** - This is still a prototype and is not (yet) fully compliant with the OpenXR spec.

 An example implementation of an [ox runtime](https://github.com/ox-runtime/ox) OpenXR headset driver.
 You can use it as a starting template for writing a driver for your headset.

 ## Purpose